SkyZ-21/flask_baseline_app/README.md

 # Flask Baseline App

-A minimal Flask application with basic routes and environment configuration.
-Designed for simple Flask-based APIs or web apps with scalable structure.
+A minimal Flask application with simplicity and scalabitily in mind.
+Best suited for APIs or small we apps with room to grow into production-level services.

 # Features

-- Basic Flask app factory pattern
+- Basic Flask app factory pattern  -----for enviroment aware instatiation
-- Blueprint structure
+- Blueprint structure  -----to keep routes modual and organized
-- Environment variable support with `.env`
+- Environment variable support with `.env` via 'python-dotenv'
-- Health and status check endpoints
+- integrated 'Health' and 'status' check endpoints
-- Easy to deploy and extend
+- Easy to deploy, to extend, or dockerize

 ## Project Structure